intel/openvino-ai-plugins-gimp/testscases/StableDiffusion/README.md

 ```
 3. As install.bat completes, you will be asked to download the models with a few prompts.
 There are now two options:

-    Download the models for the first time, follow 3a.
+    Download the models for the first time, follow A.

-    Recompile already downloaded models, follow 3b.
+    Recompile already downloaded models, follow B.

-    3a.
-Downloading for the first time <br/>
+    A.  Downloading for the first time <br/>
     Download "1", Stable Diffusion 1.5 Square as an instance.  <br/>

     ![](../../Docs/figs/standalone2.png)

-    3b.
-Already installed but needs recompiling.  <br/>
+    B. Already installed but needs recompiling.  <br/>
     If you have already downloaded the models, it will show as Installed.
 If you need to recompile just choose it again <br/>

     ![](../../Docs/figs/standalone1.png)